Jaslavie/Jaslavie/README.md

 * Other: Blender, Unity3D, R, three.js

 What I'm learning right now:
-* VR developmnet with Unity/Unreal Engine
+* VR development with Unity/Unreal Engine
 * Reading on ML research papers and intersections with design